slerman12/UnifiedML/README.md

 **In addition to RL**, this agent supports classification, generative modeling, and various modes.
 Therefore we refer to it [as a framework](paper), not just an agent.
-The full array of the library's features and cross-domain compatibilities are supported by this agent.
+The full array of the library's features and cross-domain compatibilities are supported by this agent, including classification and generative modeling.

 [comment]: <> (❖)